 There has been a lot of debate around Motion Blur, and whether they are useful in games.

-Although this is a personal choice which depends on many factors, I definitely recommend turning Motion Blur Off for games because of the following reasons.
+Although this is a personal choice that depends on many factors, I definitely recommend turning Motion Blur Off for games because of the following reasons.

 (a) Turning it off increases your frame rate and you won’t suffer any noticeable lag provided your computer has the recommended hardware to run the game.